 5. Addressing Permanent Vision Loss

 Pregnancy-induced vision changes may be due to various reasons.
-Being informed about it is the best way to deal with the problem.
+It may also scare many women, but remember that there are ways to overcome this.
+Being informed about it is the best way to deal with the problem, so you can consult a doctor in time.